It’s really hard for people who’ve not experienced an eating disorder to understand the pull towards destruction.

 It feels impossible to understand when you’re told “you have to put on weight before you can engage with therapy”.
 Once your weight is below a certain level and you’re body is malnourished, your brain is not receiving enough energy to function to do everyday tasks, let alone process and absorbed any new understanding in therapy.

 “But I can’t gain weight unless my head is straightened out”… this feels like an obvious plea as multiple professionals are telling you your medicine right now is food.
-“How am I mean to eat when every fibre of my being is telling me not to eat?”
+“How am I meant to eat when every fibre of my being is telling me not to eat?”

 That is what anorexia does, it takes over every fibre of your being, it infiltrates every cell and permeates every breath you take.
 It feels like you become anorexia.
 I didn’t feel like I existed beyond my eating disorder therefore doesn’t it make sense that I wouldn’t want to let it go?
 That’s the impact it has, that’s what it makes you believe, anorexia is your identity, without it you are no one, you do not exist…